ihedvall/asaplib/README.md

-# Library ASAP3 protocol and ASAP2 parsing
+# Library ASAP3 protocol

 ## Summary

-The library contains interface against the ASAP3 protocol and a parser for ASAP2 files.
+The library contains interface against the ASAP3 protocol.
+The ASAP2 have been moved to the A2L repository.

 ## Documentation